- Available on all popular operating systems

 When you have a lot going on in your calendar, it helps to uncheck some items.
 You can filter what shows on your calendar by ticking the checkboxes for each:

-Events From Gmail
+Events from Gmail

 You can turn on Add events from Gmail to get your plans from Gmail automatically added to your Google Calendar.
 These could be flight bookings and meetings.
 This can be a useful automation system.
 You can decide the Visibility of those events.
 Turning off this setting deletes all your previously added events and Gmail will no longer automatically add events to your Google Calendar.

 You can save some universal settings for your events, tasks and reminders.
 For all three, you can choose a default colour for how they’ll look on your Calendar.
 You have the same colour options for all of them.
 Colour coding them can help you stay organised and understand what the plans on your calendar mean without even tapping on them.
-You can set default notifications for your events so you don’t have to do it for every event you create one in the app.
+You can set default notifications for your events, so you don’t have to do it for every event you create in the app.
 You can also choose colours for birthdays and holidays too.

 The birthdays that appear in your Google Calendar are synced with your Gmail contacts.
-So if you wish to add a birthday to your calendar, you have to update your contacts information.
+So if you wish to add a birthday to your calendar, you have to update your contact information.
 You can choose your holidays based on country and your religion.

 Under Manage accounts, you turn on accounts whose plans you want to see in your calendar.
 You can also sign into new accounts and remove those you don’t want to see.

 Google Calendar is great for anyone who’s already invested in the Google ecosystem.
-If you use Google Docs, Google Tasks, Google Keep and Gmail (to mention a few) adding Google Calendar to your apps will work great for you.
+If you use Google Docs, Google Tasks, Google Keep and Gmail (to mention a few), adding Google Calendar to your apps will work great for you.
 Google Calendar can also be a great calendar to add to your Apple Calendar or vice versa.
 It packs a lot of useful features as long as you don’t mind using a cloud-based calendar for your plans.